-6.4.
+6.3.
 Required Geotechnical Testing

-Soil borings should be conducted within the footprint of the proposed embankment, in the vicinity of the proposed outlet structure, and in at least two locations within the proposed wet pond treatment area.
-Soil boring data is needed to (1) determine the physical characteristics of the excavated material to determine its adequacy as structural fill or other use, (2) determine the need and appropriate design depth of the embankment cut-off trench; (3) provide data for structural designs of the outlet works (e.g., bearing capacity and buoyancy), (4) determine the depth to groundwater and bedrock and (5) evaluate potential infiltration losses (and the potential need for a liner).
+Soil borings should be taken below the proposed embankment, in the vicinity of the proposed outlet area, and in at least two locations within the proposed wet pond treatment area.
+Soil boring data is needed to (1) determine the physical characteristics of the excavated material, (2) determine its adequacy for use as structural fill or spoil, (3) provide data for structural designs of the outlet works (e.g., bearing capacity and buoyancy), (4) determine compaction/composition needs for the embankment (5) determine the depth to groundwater and bedrock and (6) evaluate potential infiltration losses (and the potential need for a liner).